 Each day's program demands extensive walking over very, very hilly terrain.
 You will be required to pack gear to your campsite.
-We do not provide or encourage any alternative means of getting around camp other than by foot.
+Very limited vehicle transportation will be available for certain program activities, however anyone attending camp should be prepared to walk to any and all programs.
 Any exception to this policy must be discussed and authorized by the Reservation Director in writing by May 31st.